ross-oreto/gringo/README.md

 ### Gringo
-Plain jane Spring that is programmatically configured and runs locally with embedded tomcat.
+Plain jane Spring that is programmatically configured and runs locally with embedded jetty/tomcat.

 run app
 ```bash